Aakanksha-Desai/CS536Project/README.md

 - SDK: SwiftUI, AVFoundation, Speech
 - Swift Packages: OpenAISwift (OpenAI API Client Library in Swift)

+> __Note__ The code was initially developed by Yasuhito Nagatomo (https://github.com/ynagatomo/HeyChatGPT) and modified by us.

 ## Features

 - Users can input questions by voice.